Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions

 We generate a synthetic time-dependent contact network in two steps: \begin{enumerate} \item We generate a static degree-corrected stochastic block model (SBM)~\cite{karrer2011stochastic,peixoto_graph-tool_2014}, consisting of $N$ nodes in three groups.
 The three groups represent (a) hospitalized patients, (b) healthcare workers with contacts both within hospitals and in the community, and (c) the community of all remaining individuals (e.g., people in an urban environment).
 Hospital beds in group (a) are filled when infected nodes become hospitalized; we assume an infinite supply of hospital beds.
 Healthcare workers in group (b) make up 5\% of all nodes, and the remaining 95\% of nodes constitute group (c).

 We describe connections within groups (a) and (b) with an Erd\H{o}s--R\'{e}nyi model and use mean degrees of 5 in group (a) and 10 in group (b), based on a social-contact analyses in a hospital setting \cite{duval2018measuring}.
 Hospitalized patients in group (a) can interact only with each other and with the healthcare workers in group (b).
 To model the interactions between groups (a) and (b), we set the corresponding mean degrees per node to 5 for edges connecting the groups.

-We parameterize the contacts among nodes in the community group (c) with a power-law degree correction (corresponding to what is sometimes called a ``scale-free'' degree distribution) and set the exponent to $2.5$, the mean degree to $\hat k =10$, and the maximum degree to $100$ \cite{brown2013place}; Fig.~\ref{f:network_degrees} shows the degree distribution.
+We parameterize the contacts among nodes in the community group (c) with a power-law degree correction.
+As pointed out in \cite{danon2012social}, when groups are ignored, degree distributions associated with social interactions are well-described by a negative binomial distribution, which, for example, has also been used to describe degree distributions associated with sexual-contact networks~\cite{handcock2004likelihood}.
+In the presence of groups, however, degree distributions of social-interaction networks have been found to exhibit a power-law tail with an exponent of about $2.5$~\cite{danon2012social}.
+In accordance with the results presented in \cite{danon2012social,brown2013place}, we therefore describe parts of the synthetic contact network by a stochastic block model with power-law degree correction with exponent $2.5$, mean degree $\hat k =10$, and maximum degree $100$; Figure~\ref{f:network_degrees} shows the degree distribution.